SHARPLY COLDER INTO THE WEEKEND

 Your First Alert Weather Forecast:

 Yesterday’s record breaking warmth is long gone...
-In the wake of a strong cold front moving through the Great Lakes, we now have a blustery west wind.
-It’s going to be sharply colder today, with temperatures hovering in the 30s.
-If you consider the effects of the wind, our “feel-like temperatures” will only be in the 20s.
+In the wake of a strong cold front moving through the Great Lakes, blustery west winds continue.
+Temperatures continue to hover in the mid to upper 30s.
+Considering the effects of the wind, the “feel-like temperatures” will continue to be in the 20s.
 Bundle up!

-Daybreak showers or stray snow flakes will wrap up quickly.
-Skies will be clearing out this morning.
-After some sunshine through the afternoon, clouds will gradually come back tonight.
+Sunshine and some clouds will likely continue through the afternoon before clouds gradually increase tonight.
+Lows will be in the mid to upper 20s.

 As northwest winds flow across Lake Superior, we’re expecting overnight snow showers to develop.
 They’re most likely across the Northwoods and into Door County.
 That’s where up to an inch of slushy accumulation is possible on grassy surfaces.
 These scattered snow showers will continue throughout Saturday with mostly cloudy skies.
 It’s going to remain colder than normal this weekend with highs in the mid to upper 30s.